AdobeDocs/support-resources.en/help/adobe-support-tools-guide/exl-new-ui-overview.md

 ![New UI](/help/adobe-support-tools-guide/assets/new-toggle-1.png)

-Both portals remain synchronized, ensuring that case data and support information remain consistent across experiences.
+Both portal experiences remain synchronized, ensuring that support case data and information stay consistent across experiences.
+Your portal preference is saved based on the selection of the **[!UICONTROL Return to the previous experience]** switcher, and you are directed to your last selected portal experience each time you visit.

 ![Old UI](/help/adobe-support-tools-guide/assets/old-ui.png)